EnviDat/ckanext-envidat_schema/README.rst

 ..
 Put a description of your extension here:
    What does it do?
 What features does it have?
-   Consider including some screenshots or embedding a video!
+   Consider including some screenshots or embedding a video

+Extension fon EnviDat metadata schema (DataCite based).

 ------------
 Requirements